MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 # First problem: Running locally

-So, everything was running fine but the problem for me at that point was it was just a single console application running locally.
-I could have easily taken it to containers and be done with it, but I saw another way to solve this.
-I managed to migrate everything into an Azure Function.
-The problem now was that it was still just a console application running inside an Azure Functions.
+Everything was running fine, but the problem for me at that point was it was just a single console application running locally.
+I could have just taken the application as-is to containers, but I saw another way to solve this.
+I saw another way to scale it up.
+Azure Functions would help me scale it up.

+By migrating the existing code into an Azure Function, the problem now was that it was still just a console application running inside an Azure Functions.
 Lame.

-For starters, once you know all the repositories it's a distributed problem.
-How many repositories can I hit at once without having any state to correlate?
+Once you know all the repositories that you want to query, it becomes a distributed problem.
+How many repositories can I hit at once without having any state to correlate between them?
 The answer is all of them.

-But first, I needed to refactor.
+I needed to refactor to make this process more sturdy.
+I needed it to be durable.

 # Introducing Durable Functions

-So we all know what serverless is.
+So we all know [what serverless is](https://docs.microsoft.com/dotnet/standard/serverless-architecture/serverless-architecture?WT.mc_id=maximerouiller-blog-marouill).
+Azure Functions is Microsoft's implementation of the serverless architecture.
 If you need a refresher, you can review the [Azure Functions Overview](https://docs.microsoft.com/azure/azure-functions/functions-overview?WT.mc_id=maximerouiller-blog-marouill) on what is possible.

-Now what is a *Durable* Function?
+ What is a *Durable* Function?
 With durable, it's all about orchestration.
-Just like an orchestrator in music leads the musicians, but each musicians is responsible for their own thing.
-In terms of Durable Functions, an orchestrator is in charge of telling when a function starts and when to wait for it.
-So what can be done?
+Just like in music, he orchestrator ensures that everyone is following the melody, but it's the responsibility of each musician to play their instrument.

+Regarding Durable Functions, an orchestrator is in charge of starting and tracking a series of functions, but it's the responsibility of each function to execute their part of the workflow.

 ## Fan-In/Fan-Out